NanomatchGmbH/nanoscope-docs/docs/source/user_guide/settings.rst

 Simulation Parameters
 ~~~~~~~~~~~~~~~~~~~~~

 .. note:: Most of the simulation parameters are calibrated to generate good morphologies.
 We recommend to modify parameters only as indicated.
+The simulation parameters listed below are hidden in the WaNo and displayed only if `Show simulation parameters (advanced)` is enabled.

 ..
 This is the table in grid format.
 Update it here and let the LLM format it as HTML below.
 .. +--------------------+-------------------------------------------------------+----------------+